juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 **Limitation**: When you enable the `forUseInTransaction` mode, the query must be executed in a transaction; otherwise the query will never be executed.

+**Known issues**: Some are sent with wrong type in PostgreSQL when you use Prisma 4, see [PostgreSQL typecasting fixes](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access#postgresql-typecasting-fixes) and the note in [$queryRawUnsafe](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access#queryrawunsafe)

 ### Long-running transactions

 It is called, as well, interactive transactions in Prisma's documentation.